sghall/resonance/README.md

 ## The Basic Idea

 D3 stores data and transition schedules in DOM nodes.
+Resonance accomplishes the same thing in a way that works with React.
-Resonance takes the same scheduling approach and much of the same tooling (d3 4.0 modules) and schedules transitions against your React components.
+Behind the scenes it takes the same scheduling approach used in D3 and much of the same tooling (d3 4.0 modules) and schedules transitions against your React components.
 It handles much of the heavy lifting for...

 1. Transitioning numbers, strings, colors, SVG transforms...